semerriam/miami-herald-floods-of-trouble/README.md

 ### `coral_gables_data` — City of Coral Gables drainage service requests
 869 records | February 2015 – December 2023

-In response to the Herald's public records request, the City of Coral Gables provided 877 reports related to flooding and drainage issues.
-Residents submitted reports through the city's online portal or by phone.
-The city shared records as PDF files, which were processed using optical character recognition (OCR) in Adobe Acrobat, converted to spreadsheets, geocoded with Geoapify, and analyzed in a Python notebook.
-Eight reports were removed because their GPS locations fell outside city boundaries or their assigned departments appeared unrelated to flooding.
+In response to the Herald’s public records request, the City of Coral Gables provided 877 reports related to flooding and drainage issues filed between February 2015 and December 2023.
+Residents [submitted these reports](https://www.coralgables.com/flood-protection-and-insurance) through the city’s online portal or by phone, and the city shared the resulting records in multiple PDF files.
+Those files were processed using optical character recognition (OCR) in Adobe Acrobat, converted into Excel spreadsheets, geocoded with [Geoapify](https://www.geoapify.com/tools/geocoding-online/) and analyzed in a Python notebook.
+Some reports were removed from the dataset because their GPS locations fell outside the city boundaries or their assigned departments appeared unrelated to flooding—covering issues such as internal permits, right-of-way work, and solid waste.

 | field | description |
 | --- | --- |